Club La Tablada: History

 In 1954, Bamba Rugby Club was founded in the Vélez Sarsfield district of Córdoba and played its first game against Córdoba Athletic.

-After changing locations many times and looking for a place where establish its facilities, Bamba Rugby Club came back to La Tablada social club and the two decided to merge and become La Tablada Rugby Club in 1955.
+After changing locations many times and looking for a place where establish its facilities, Bamba Rugby Club came back to La Tablada social club and the two decided to merge and become "La Tablada Rugby Club" in 1955.

 Since 1955, La Tablada has become one of the most successful teams of cordobés rugby, winning the Torneo de Córdoba title 14 times, apart from 3 Torneo del Interior championships and a Nacional de Clubes title in 1999.
 La Tablada also takes part in the Torneo Regional, having won a championship in 2003.

-La Tablada's main rival is Tala.
+La Tablada's main rival is Tala, both clubs play El Clásico.

 In field hockey, the club is affiliated to amateur Córdoba Field Hockey Federation, where its teams compete.